-Under our commission financing arrangement with Hannover Life, Fidelity Life is able to pay level annual commissions instead of first-year-only commissions to Efinancial for sales of RAPID ecision® Life policies, and Hannover Life advances to Efinancial amounts approximately equal to first-year-only commissions for sales of those policies.
-This arrangement reduces Fidelity Life's surplus strain associated with issuing RAPID ecision® Life business while helping to provide liquidity for Efinancial through the receipt of larger first-year-only commissions.
-We are able to obtain advances up to \$20 million under our arrangement with Hannover Life.
-As of September 30, 2018, we had net advances of \$10.9 million under this arrangement.
+Under our commission financing arrangement with Hannover Life, Fidelity Life is able to pay level annual commissions instead of first-year-only commissions to Efinancial for sales of RAPIDecision® Life policies, and Hannover Life advances to Efinancial amounts approximately equal to first-year-only commissions for sales of those policies.
+This arrangement reduces Fidelity Life's surplus strain associated with issuing RAPIDecision® Life business while helping to provide liquidity for Efinancial through the receipt of larger first-year-only commissions.
+Our arrangement with Hannover Life allows us to finance up to \$20 million of commission expense.
+As of September 30, 2018, we had financed \$[●] million of commission expense under this arrangement.

 We are a member of the Federal Home Loan Bank of Chicago (the "FHLBC").
 As a member we are able to borrow on a collateralized basis from the FHLBC.
 We own FHLBC common stock with a book value of \$109,000, which allows us to borrow up to \$2.4 million.
 Interest on borrowed funds is charged at variable rates established from time to time by the FHLBC based on the interest rate option selected at the time of the borrowing.
-There have been no borrowings from the FHLBC during 2018, 2017 and 2016.
+There have been no borrowings from the FHLBC during 2017 and 2016.